Marcus122/Polymer-eCommerce-Test/README.md

 ## Product Element

-The product element is the root element that can define a product on a website
+The product element is a template for a product on a website

 ## Basket Element